 - 3. Refer to Table 3-12 and enter the desired settings for Mode, Positive and Negative Protection and Count.
 These settings apply to all waveform segments.
 (Note that the setting for mode cannot be changed once it has been saved; to change the mode, create a new waveform.)
-For each parameter listed in Table 3-12 use or or or ADJUST to highlight the parameter, then press to edit, change the parameter, then press to save or save or save or to abort and exit. - 4.
+For each parameter listed in Table 3-12 use or or or ADJUST to highlight the parameter, then press to edit, change the parameter, then press ave or save or s - 4.
 Refer to Table 3-11 and enter the parameters for the first segment: Type, Frequency, Amplitude (p-p) and Offset.
-For each parameter use or or or the encoder to highlight the parameter, then press to edit, change the parameter, then press to save or sa - 5.
-When segment is complete, press fall to save for power up.
+For each parameter use or or or the encoder to highlight the parameter, then press to edit, change the parameter, then press to save or save or save or or to be abort and exit. - 5.
+When segment is complete, press [4] to save for power up.
 Continue to add segments as desired.

-NOTE: When the first segment is added, start/stop angle is not accessible, however this can be modifed once the segment has been added.
+NOTE: When the first segment is added, start/stop angle is not accessible, however this can be modified once the segment has been added.